 As a society we’ve become very good at overlooking the costs of many things, whilst quibbling over every last penny of others.
 One thing we are especially good at brushing under the rug is the cost of motoring, not just to our own wallets but to society as a whole.
-We’re going to need a bigger rug… When someone is hit by a motorist, they’re … Continue reading Counting the cost of casualties and inactivity…
+We’re going to need a bigger rug… When someone is hit by a motorist, they’re very often swept up in an ambulance or at the very least sent to A&E for an X-ray.
+The NHS then has to mend any broken bones; the council has to repair street furniture or … Continue reading Counting the cost of casualties and inactivity…

 The council has just published its transport and clean air green paper and is seeking comments from all of us on some of the ideas it is putting forward.
-A far cry from the frankly dismal Economic green paper we’ve already talked about, this document has some genuinely interesting ideas for how we can change Cardiff for the better.
-The motivation… When we talk about … Continue reading Cardiff's Transport and Clean Air Green Paper
+A far cry from the frankly dismal Economic green paper we’ve … Continue reading Cardiff's Transport and Clean Air Green Paper

 Last Thursday I found myself at the Active Travel Conference held here in Cardiff.
 According to the blurb the conference would “equip practitioners who are involved in the implementation of the Active Travel Act with best practice tools and knowledge.
 It will also connect professionals in other sectors who have shared aims or where there are co-benefits, by offering a mix of practical and strong evidence focus.”
 Sounds good – and as bonus there was lunch and top quality Welshcakes on offer too – so it was too good an opportunity to pass by.